Nezha

-Nezha (哪吒, Nézhā) or sometimes Nezha the Crown Prince (哪吒太子, Nézhā Tàizǐ), is a protection deity in Taoism, Buddhism, and Chinese folk religion.
+Nezha (哪吒, Nézhā) or sometimes Nezha the Crown Prince (哪吒太子, Nézhā Tàizǐ), or Natha, is a protection deity in Taoism, Buddhism, Confucianism, and Chinese folk religion.
 His official Taoist name is "Marshal of the Central Altar" (中壇元帥).
 He was then given the title "Third Lotus Prince" (蓮花三太子) after he became a deity.

 Legend

-According to Fengshen Yanyi, Nezha was born during the Shang dynasty in a military fortress at Chentang Pass, as the incarnation of Lingzhu Zi (灵珠子), who is destined to assist King Wu of Zhou in the upcoming war against the Shang.
-His father was a military commander Li Jing, who later became the "Pagoda-wielding Heavenly King".
+According to Fengshen Yanyi, Nezha was born during the Shang dynasty in a military fortress at Chentang Pass, as the incarnation of Lingzhu Zi (靈珠子), who is destined to assist King Wu of Zhou in the upcoming war against the Shang.
+His father was the military commander Li Jing, who later became the "Pagoda-wielding Heavenly King".
 Nezha's mother, Lady Yin, gave birth to a ball of flesh after gestating for three years and six months.
 Li Jing thought his wife had given birth to a demon and attacked the ball with his sword.
 The ball split open, and Nezha jumped out as a boy instead of an infant.
 Nezha could jump and walk immediately after birth.
 He was later accepted by the immortal Taiyi Zhenren as a student.
-He had two older brothers, Jinzha, a disciple of Wenshu Guangfa Tianzun, and Muzha.
+He had two older brothers, Jinzha, a disciple of Wenshu Guangfa Tianzun, and Muzha, disciple of Puxian Zhenren.

 When Nezha was seven years old, he asked his mother for permission to go play outside of Chentang Pass.
 She agreed, on the condition that he took a family servant with him.
 After walking for about a mile, he became sick of the summer heat, and decided to take a bath in the nearby Jiuwan Stream, using his weapon, a red sash named Huntian Ling (混天绫) as a towel.
 It sent tremors through the water, shaking the East Sea Dragon King, Ao Guang's undersea palace.
 A Yaksha, Li Gen, was sent to investigate the disturbance.
-Nezha insulted him, causing him to attack Nezha and be killed by his set of rings called the Qiankun Quan (乾坤圈).
+Nezha insulted him, causing him to attack Nezha and be killed by his golden ring called the Qiankun Quan (乾坤圈).
 The Dragon King's soldiers reported Li Gen's death to him, and Ao Bing, his third son, volunteered to deal with Nezha.

 Nezha slew him in combat, then pulled out his tendons to make a belt for Li Jing.
 When Ao Guang learned of his son's death, he transformed into a human scholar and went to Li Jing's residence to protest.
 Nezha admitted to killing Ao Bing and returned his tendons to Ao Guang, who told Li Jing he would file a complaint to the Jade Emperor.

 Facing his parents' wrath, Nezha went to Taiyi Zhenren for help.
 He drew an invisibility talisman on Nezha and told him to ambush Ao Guang under the Heavenly Gate.
 Nezha subjected the Dragon King to a beating, then forced him to turn into a small snake and return to Chentang Pass with him.
 Upon arrival, Ao Guang transformed back into his human form, proclaiming he would gather the other Dragon Kings of the Four Seas and report the Li family to the Jade Emperor together, before disappearing in a breeze.